mbaumer/us_hep_funding/docs/_states/CT.md

 <a name="CT-04"></a>
 [Back to top](#top)
 ## CT-04 -- Rep. James Himes (D)
+### Committees
+James Himes is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $31,000.00 in SC HEP grants.